It is vital that you have a fire escape plan in place so that everyone in your home knows what to do in the event of a fire.

 Details of anyone still inside and there whereabouts (if known)

 Don’t go back into the building.
-Wait for the FRS to arrive.
-By going back into the building you may hinder the FRS efforts to put out the flames, and put your life at risk.
+Wait for the Fire Service to arrive.
+By going back into the building you may hinder their efforts to put out the flames, and put your life at risk.

 For a printable PDF of what to do in the event of fire – specific to type of property and the circumstances – please download our free eBook below.